Mary Williamson Harriman

 Mary Williamson Averell Harriman (July 22, 1851 – November 7, 1932) was an American philanthropist and the wife of railroad executive E. H. Harriman.
 Born in New York to a successful family, Averell married Harriman in 1879.
-Averell's father introduced Harriman to the railroad business.
-After Harriman's death, his wife was left with between $70 and $100 million.
+Averell's father introduced E. H. Harriman to the railroad business.
+After his death, Mary was left with $70 to $100 million.
 She became dedicated to philanthropy, donating the land that became Harriman State Park and largely funding the development of the controversial Eugenics Record Office.
 Averell had several children; her son, W. Averell Harriman became governor of New York and her daughter Mary Harriman Rumsey founded the Junior League.

 Early life

 Mary Williamson Averell was born on July 22, 1851, in New York City.
 She was tutored at home and completed her education at a finishing school with the "expectation that one day she would become a fine wife and mother for some young man of equal or greater social standing than the Averells."
 Mary's father, William J. Averell, was a successful New York banker and president of the Ogdensburg and Lake Champlain Railroad.